 The award-winning painter, Gregory Manchess has worked as a freelance illustrator for forty years on advertising campaigns, magazines, and book covers.

-His work has appeared on covers and for feature stories of National Geographic Magazine, Time, Atlantic Monthly, and The Smithsonian.
-Gregory’s excellent figure work has led to numerous commissions for stamps by the US Postal Service, including the Mark Twain stamp and the recently released March On Washington stamp.
+His work has appeared on covers and for feature stories of numerous magazines, such as National Geographic, Time, Atlantic Monthly, and The Smithsonian.
+Gregory’s excellent figure work has led to commissions for stamps by the US Postal Service, including the Mark Twain stamp and the recently released March On Washington stamp.

 Widely awarded within the industry, Manchess exhibits frequently at the Society of Illustrators in New York.
 His peers at the Society presented him with their highest honor, the coveted Hamilton King Award.

-Manchess’ novel, Above the Timberline, will be released by Simon & Schuster / Saga Press October 24, 2017.
-The book is written by Gregory and fully illustrated with 123 oil paintings across 240 pages.
-The story is based on the painting of a mountain explorer and his polar bear pack created for a 2-hour video examining Gregory's painting process and technique.
-It is available at Barnes & Noble and Amazon.
+Manchess’ widescreen novel, Above the Timberline, was released by Simon & Schuster / Saga Press October, 2017 to starred reviews.
+The book is written by Greg and fully illustrated with 124 oil paintings across 240 pages.
+The story is based on his painting of a mountain explorer and his polar bear pack, created for a 2-hour video examining Greg's painting process and technique.
+The book is available at Barnes & Noble and Amazon.

 Thirty of the paintings were the subject of a large scale exhibition at the Norman Rockwell Museum which opened in November 2018.